The Hong Kong Mortgage Corporation Limited

 Enriches Your Retired Life

 The Policy Reverse Mortgage Programme is operated by HKMC Insurance Limited (HKMCI), a wholly-owned subsidiary of The Hong Kong Mortgage Corporation Limited (HKMC), for people who are aged 60 or above to apply for policy reverse mortgage loans.

 What is a policy reverse mortgage?

 Policy reverse mortgage is a loan arrangement.
 It enables a borrower to use his life insurance policy as collateral to borrow from a lender.

-The borrower can opt to receive monthly payouts either over a fixed period of 10, 15 or 20 years or throughout his entire life (until the maturity of his life insurance policy), and the borrower may also borrow lump-sum payouts for specific purposes when needed.
+The borrower can opt to receive monthly payouts either over a fixed period of 10, 15 or 20 years or throughout his entire life until the maturity of his life insurance policy.
+The borrower may also borrow lump-sum payouts for specific purposes when needed.

-In general, the borrower does not need to repay the policy reverse mortgage loan during his lifetime, unless his policy reverse mortgage loan is terminated under certain specified circumstances.
+In general, the borrower does not need to repay the policy reverse mortgage loan during his lifetime, unless his policy reverse mortgage loan is terminated under specific circumstances.

-In most cases, the policy reverse mortgage loan becomes due and payable when the borrower passes away.
-The lender will enforce his life insurance policy within a specified timeframe to repay in full the outstanding loan amount owed by the borrower.
-The amount recoverable from his life insurance policy to be used by the lender for repayment of the policy reverse mortgage loan will be the death benefits of his life insurance policy.
+In most cases, the policy reverse mortgage loan will become due and payable when the borrower passes away.
+The lender will enforce his life insurance policy within a specified timeframe to repay in full the outstanding loan amount.
+The amount recoverable from his life insurance policy to be used for repayment of the policy reverse mortgage loan will be the death benefits of his life insurance policy.

-If the amount of the death benefits exceeds the outstanding loan amount owed by the borrower under the policy reverse mortgage loan, the lender will pass the surplus to his personal representatives after repaying the outstanding loan amount in full.
-If there is any shortfall, his inheritors need not worry as the shortfall will be borne by HKMCI under an insurance arrangement between the lender and HKMCI.
+If the amount of the death benefits exceeds the outstanding loan amount under the policy reverse mortgage loan, the lender will pass the surplus to the borrower (or his personal representative) after repaying the outstanding loan amount in full.
+If there is any shortfall, it will be borne by the HKMCI under an insurance arrangement between the lender and the HKMCI.

-Note 1: Please refer to the Important Notice for further information
+1 Please refer to the Important Notice for further information.

 Key product features and benefits